klr227/EnvELab/Reactor_Characteristics/Group7_Reactor_Characteristics_Lab_Report.md

 Four Baffles: Pe = 4.762; N = 3.37

-####4.
-Report the values of t⋆ at F = 0.1 for each of your experiments.
-Do they meet your expectations?
+The following values of t⋆ occur when F = 0.1. and they meet our expectations for this lab.
 One Baffle w/ 5mm holes: t⋆ = 0.4396
 Two Baffles: t⋆ = 0.4637
 Three Baffles: t⋆ = 0.4857
 Four Baffles: t⋆ = 0.5463

-Yes they meet our expectations.
-####5.
-Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.
 The difference of the hydraulic residence time calculated with the flow rate and volume and the hydraulic residence time from the AD model is evidence of "dead volumes" in our reactors.
 The hydraulic residence time of the AD model is lower than the other one which can be attributed to dead volumes located in the reactor.
-####6.
-Make a recommendation for the design of a full scale chlorine contact tank.
-As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be

 We would recommend a chlorine contact tank with several baffles between the influent and the effluent.
 We found that there is greater dispersion with an increase in baffles.
 The higher number of baffles create a longer flow path thereby increasing the residence time for which the chlorine is in contact with contaminants.
 ***